Will Your Writing be Around in One Hundred Years?

-Then maybe, in one hundred years, people will still be talking about, selling, and reading our books.
+Then maybe, in one hundred years, people will still be talking about, selling, and reading our books, out long-lasting books.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!